 Sayyid Amjad H. Shah Naqavi holds a PhD from the University of Edinburgh, specialising in the concept of consensus (ijmāʿ) in Imāmī Shīʿī jurisprudence (uṣūl al-fiqh) as it has developed over the last millennium.
 He has taught Islamic jurisprudence at the University of Bristol and the University of London and given lectures in Africa, Asia, Europe, and North America.
 His research and writings focus on primary Shīʿī sources of classical and modern Arabic literature, early Islamic history, jurisprudence from the Mediaeval to the Modern period, and philosophy (ḥikmah) and gnosis (ʿirfān).
 He is currently engaged with multiple projects including the study and translation of the Nahj al-Balāghah.
 His publications include: an introduction to and translation of The Mystery of Prayer by Ayatollah Ruhollah Khomeini (Leiden, 2015); an introduction, translation, and Arabic critical edition of the Foundations of Jurisprudence: An Introduction to Imāmī Shīʿī Legal Theory by al-ʿAllāmah al-Ḥillī (Leiden, 2016); an Arabic introduction to and critical edition of Mabādiʾ al-wuṣūl ilā ʿilm al-uṣūl (London, 2016); and an English adaptation of The Call of the Free by Riḍa al-Khafājī (London, 2016).

-Saiyad Nizamuddin Ahmad holds a PhD in Islamic Studies from Princeton University and is Reader in Shīʿah Studies at the Shīʿah Institute.
-He has held academic positions at the American University in Cairo, the University of Texas at Austin, the American University of Sharjah, and the International Institute of Islamic Thought and Civilisation in Kuala Lumpur.
+Saiyad Nizamuddin Ahmad is Reader in Shīʿah Studies at the Shīʿah Institute.
+He holds a PhD in Islamic Studies from Princeton University and has held academic positions at the American University in Cairo, the University of Texas at Austin, the American University of Sharjah, and the International Institute of Islamic Thought and Civilisation in Kuala Lumpur.
 He has contributed articles to the Journal of Arabic Literature, Oriento Moderno, and Al-Shajarah: Journal of the International Institute of Islamic Thought and Civilization.
-He is the author of Fatwas of Condemnation: Islam and the Limits of Dissent (Kuala Lumpur: 2006), as well as having produced critical editions of Muhyi al-Din Ibn al-ʿArabī’s Fuṣūṣ al-ḥikam and Naqsh al-Fusus, based on the earliest original Arabic manuscripts, both published together in Cairo, 2015.
+He has edited and introduced a translation of Mahdi Hairi Yazdi’s ʿIlm-i Kullī published as Universal Science: An Introduction to Islamic Metaphysics (London, 2017) and edited the first volume in The Shīʿah Institute Symposia series entitled Philosophy and the Intellectual Life in Shīʿah Islam (London, 2017).
+He is also the author of Fatwas of Condemnation: Islam and the Limits of Dissent (Kuala Lumpur: 2006), as well as Arabic critical editions of Muhyi al-Din Ibn al-ʿArabī’s Fuṣūṣ al-ḥikam and Naqsh al-Fuṣūṣ (Cairo, 2015) based on the earliest Arabic manuscripts.

 Keeper of the Archives

-Mohammad Amir Ahmad Khan holds a PhD in South Asian History from the University of Cambridge.
-He is the Keeper of the Archives at the Shīʿah Institute and was previously a Research Associate, becoming a Fellow in 2015.
-He is currently Assistant Professor of Political Science and History at Ashoka University in Haryana, India.
+Mohammad Amir Ahmad Khan is the Keeper of the Archives at the Shīʿah Institute and was previously a Research Associate, becoming a Fellow in 2015.
+He holds a PhD in South Asian History from the University of Cambridge and he is currently Assistant Professor of Political Science and History at Ashoka University in Haryana, India.
 His research interests focus on Shīʿah–Sunni polemics in the subcontinent.